-Basic distributed matching networks can now also be synthesized in the ADW by doing a twodimensional search on the transmission phase-shift and the main design parameter associated with each of the network types allowed.
-The search is done on networks synthesized to provide the required transmission-phase shift and a conjugate match at the passband frequency selected [10].
+Basic distributed matching networks can now also be synthesized in the ADW to provide a conjugate match and a specified transmission phase shift at a chosen frequency in the passband [10].
+To minimize to reflection over the passband, a two-dimensional search on the transmission phase-shift and the main design parameter associated with each of the network types can be done.
+A specific phase-shift can also be targeted in the search.
 Circular fundamental-frequency matching areas are use as targets in the passband, while Smith chart sectors are targeted at the second and third harmonic frequencies.